patrickgombert/patrickgombert.github.io/_posts/2025-03-31-vibe-coding-in-anger-part-1.md

 It does have a test where it writes something into the middle of the file and then tests that it gets caught in the corruption detection (this is great!).
 I suspected that this might be simply introducing a JSON parse error so it's not even using the checksum, and I was able to verify that it was in fact hitting the JSON parse error stanza.
 This was cracking me up to be honest.
 I was imagining a testsuite where a tag string value (for example) gets changed in the JSON blob and it gets caught by the verification code.
 Or the checksum is changed or whatever.
 Introducing invalid JSON and then not exercising the checksum and calling that good to go when testing the checksum validation is so funny.
 The vibes are so good.

 I'll set this down for the time being.
 The code thus far is [here](https://github.com/patrickgombert/vctsdb/tree/95ca9da3c6113e4a96f84cde4f570b27e6c4680a).
-Next will be _Phase 2: Storage Engine_ which gets into writing a Log Structured Merge-Tree to store the time indices on disk.
+[Next time](https://patrickgombert.com/2025/vibe-coding-in-anger-part-2/) we will work on _Phase 2: Storage Engine_ which gets into writing a Log Structured Merge-Tree to store the time indices on disk.